Pretentiousness

 Although we don’t have a Duke’s Palace, it might impress the Dijon people that we in Oregon can put up one large Christmas tree in our public spaces, and do not need to rely on hundreds of little ones cleverly disguised as a big one.

-But Dijon has inherited a little something or two from us as well, as I found when I drove six minutes from the centre-ville to get some gas for Greta, featured here.
+But Dijon has inherited a little something from us as well, as I found when I drove six minutes from the centre-ville to get some gas for Greta, featured here.